Pragatinashine30/customer-shopping-analysis-powerbi/README.md

-### 📊 Customer Shopping Data Analysis (Power BI)
+## 📊 Customer Shopping Data Analysis (Power BI)

 ### 🔍 Project Overview

 This project analyzes customer shopping behavior using retail transaction data from multiple shopping malls (2021–2023).
-The goal is to extract meaningful insights related to customer demographics, revenue trends, product categories, and payment methods using Power BI.
+The objective is to extract actionable insights related to customer demographics, revenue patterns, product categories, and payment methods using Power BI.

 ---